awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-3.md

    1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-   1. In the *source* bucket, create a folder named `Tax`\.

-   1. Add objects to the folder in the *source* bucket\.
+   1. Add objects to the *source* bucket\.
 Verify that the *destination* bucket contains the object replicas and that the ownership of the replicas has changed to the AWS account that owns the *destination* bucket\.

 ## Change the replica owner when buckets are owned by different accounts \(AWS SDK\)<a name="replication-ex3-sdk"></a>